JothiRamaswamy/CS262-Replication/Messenger/README.md

 ### start.py
 The `start.py` file is run from the terminal in order to initiate the client or the server. `start.py` imports `WireClient` and `WireServer` from `client.py` and `server.py` and creates objects from the class blueprints that are used within the Messenger application. `start.py` handles linking the client to the server (or vice versa) using sockets.
 Some client functions including `start` and `load_menu` are included in `start.py` in order to make the code more succint and callable immediately within `start.py` (as opposed to including them in `WireClient`, they instead take the client object as an argument).

+### menu.py
+The `menu.py` file defines how the user menu behaves using a library called `curses`.

+### operations.py
+The `operations.py` file defines the unqiue set of operations that will be used within the wire protocol and each an ID.

+### protocols.py
+The `protocols.py` file defines the `serialize` and `deserialize` functions used to encode messages into a string of bytes or decode a message into its version, operation, and message, which are returned in the form of a dictionary.
+The `serialize` function wire protocol is to create a data string including the version, operation, and message, in that order. `serialize` is used before a message is sent and `deserialize` is used on a message that was recently received.

+### tests.py
+The `tests.py` file includes a series of unit tests that confirm that many of the functions in the above files work correctly.

+### user.py
+The `user.py` file contains the `User` class, which is used by the client and server to keep track of users in the system.